aquasecurity/starboard/README.md

 # Status

-Although we are trying to keep new releases backward compatible with previous versions, this project is still incubating and some APIs and custom resource definitions may change.
+Although we are trying to keep new releases backward compatible with previous versions, this project is still incubating, and some APIs and [Custom Resource Definitions] may change.

 # Documentation

 The official [Documentation] provides detailed installation, configuration, troubleshooting, and quick start guides.

-Start by installing the Starboard command [From the Binary Releases] and follow the [Getting Started] guide to generate your first vulnerability and configuration audit reports!
+Learn how to install the Starboard command [From the Binary Releases] and follow the [Getting Started][getting-started-cli] guide to generate your first vulnerability and configuration audit reports!

+You can install the Starboard Operator with [Static YAML Manifests] and follow the [Getting Started][getting-started-operator] guide to see how vulnerability and configuration audit reports are generated automatically.

-Read more about the motivations for the project and use cases in this [blog][aqua-starboard-blog] and join our [discussions].
+Read more about the motivations for the project in the [Starboard: The Kubernetes-Native Toolkit for Unifying Security] blog.

 # Contributing

 At this early stage we would love your feedback on the overall concept of Starboard.
-Over time we'd love to see contributions integrating different security tools so that users can access security information in standard, Kubernetes-native ways.
+Over time, we'd love to see contributions integrating different security tools so that users can access security information in standard, Kubernetes-native ways.

-* See [CONTRIBUTING.md](CONTRIBUTING.md) for information about setting up your development environment, and the contribution workflow that we expect.
+* See [Contributing] for information about setting up your development environment, and the contribution workflow that we expect.
-* See [ROADMAP.md](ROADMAP.md) for tentative features in a 1.0 release.
+* See [Roadmap] for tentative features in a 1.0.0 release.
-* Join our [discussions][discussions].

 ---
 Starboard is an [Aqua Security](https://aquasec.com) open source project.
-Learn about our open source work and portfolio [here](https://www.aquasec.com/products/open-source-projects/).
+Learn about our [Open Source Work and Portfolio].
-Contact us about any matter by opening a GitHub Discussion [here](https://github.com/aquasecurity/starboard/discussions).
+Join the community, and talk to us about any matter in [GitHub Discussions] or [Slack].

 [release-img]: https://img.shields.io/github/release/aquasecurity/starboard.svg?logo=github
 [release]: https://github.com/aquasecurity/starboard/releases